wiredopposite/XGDTool/README.md

 ```

 ### Linux
-This has only been tested with Clang and is still being worked on, in addition to Clang, Make, and Cmake, you'll need to install some other dependancies:
+This app has not yet been tested extensively for Linux, Linux also has some quirks with wxWidgets so the GUI doesn't look exactly as it should.
+It's been tested with Clang, in addition to Clang, Make, and Cmake, you'll need to install some other dependancies:
 ```
 sudo apt update
 sudo apt-get install pkg-config liblz4-dev libzstd-dev libssl-dev libcurl4-openssl-dev libwxgtk3.0-gtk3-dev